MarkParker5/STARK/docs/dependency-injection.md

 The `CommandsContext` class initializes with a `dependency_manager` of the `DependencyManager` type.
 This manager undertakes the role of identifying and injecting the requisite dependencies for command functions.

-To tap into the DIContainer inside a command, merely denote the needed dependency as a command function parameter.
+To tap into the DIContainer inside a command, simply declare the needed dependency as a command function parameter.
 The `DependencyManager` will resolve this parameter and supply the appropriate object or value.

 For more advanced access, you can extract the container as a dependency of type `DIContainer`, as demonstrated: